gocodeup/intro-to-testing-js/README.md

 ## Reference: The Test Driven Development means that tests "drive" the development.
 [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), TDD, is the process of authoring a test before writing any other code.
 Here's the TDD workflow:

-1. Step 1: Write the smallest possible test: Identify the simplest, smallest thing you want to confirm.
+1. Write the smallest possible test: Identify the simplest, smallest thing you want to confirm.
 For example, before a function exists, assert that the function is defined.
-2. Step 2: Run all the tests to ensure that the new test fails.
+2. Run all the tests to ensure that the new test fails.
 We're **supposed** to see a red, failing test, since there's no code yet to green it.
 Red means we did the first step correctly.
 Seeing the newest test turn red is critical because our tests drive the development, not the other way around.
-3. Step 3: Write only enough code to green that newest test.
+3. Write only enough code to green that newest test.
 No more, no less.
 It's OK if things are hard-coded here.
-4. Step 4: Run all tests.
+4. Run all tests.
 We're looking for green tests across the board.
-5. Step 5: Refactor the code.
+5. Refactor the code.
-6. Step 6: Repeat the process by going back to Step 1.
+6. Repeat the process by going back to Step 1.
 The repeat step means  following the steps to add new tests.

-7. Overview: This entire TDD workflow is often explained as the repetition of "Red, Green, Refactor".
+This entire TDD workflow is often explained as the repetition of "Red, Green, Refactor".
 This encapsulates the idea of writing a single, small failing test, writing only enough code to green the test, and then to refactor, when possible.

 ## Three Laws of Test Driven Development
 - You are not allowed to write any production code unless it is to make a failing unit test pass.